MWod/ANHIR_MW/README.md

 ## About

-The repository containts the software used by the AGH team during the ANHIR challenge organized jointly with the IEEE ISBI 2019 conference.
+The repository contains the software used by the AGH team during the ANHIR challenge organized jointly with the IEEE ISBI 2019 conference.
 The purpose of the repository is to make the results fully reproducible.

 ## Example